 And, you know what?
 I found it!

-Flying over the Maldives with a help of Google Earth didn’t help much in locating the heart-shaped island.
+Flying over the Maldives with the help of Google Earth didn’t help much in locating the heart-shaped island.
 It turned out those satellite images were shot during a different tide level and sand position, changing the appearance of the island.
-Was satellite view – the heart island’s invisibility cloak?
+Was the satellite view – the heart island’s invisibility cloak?
 Could it be the reason why people did not discover it yet?

 Some boat tour agencies were organizing trips to the “dream island”, but in the period of the day when no tourist would recognize its heart shape.

 But no media or blog was speaking about this heart island of Maldives.

 I had no idea if the secrecy was intentional, or if it kept being a mystery because rapacious people didn’t get the chance to destroy it with lucrative heart island tours.

 After it took me a whole week of heard-core research to determine whether the heart-shaped island of Maldives is even real, and what are its coordinates, I made a tough call.

 I will not reveal this heart island’s location, and hopefully not bear the responsibility for its future when influencers will certainly be the ones destroying its appeal.
 Sunrises that resemble nightmares teach us how that usually goes!